 Flat star charts

 An early form of flat star chart was the astrolabe, popular with the medieval Arabs.
-Usually made of brass, the astrolabe was a disk on which the positions of bright stars were indicated; the same principle lives on in the star-finding devices called planispheres used by present-day amateur astronomers and sailors.
+Usually made of brass, the astrolabe was a disk on which the positions of bright stars were indicated; the same principle lives on in the star-finding devices called planispheres used by present-day amateur astronomers.
 The earliest surviving astrolabes date from the tenth century AD, but written evidence shows that they were known much earlier, possibly even in the time of Ptolemy, around AD 150.
 Astrolabes are a rich source of old star names.

 Other than astrolabes, the oldest known flat sky map is a Chinese paper scroll, over 2 metres long, thought to date from the mid to late 7th century AD.
 It is known as the Dunhuang star chart after the place on the Silk Road trade route in north central China where it was found in the early 20th century; it is now in the British Library, London.
 Since the Dunhuang chart depicts the Chinese constellation tradition, which was independent of that in Europe and Arabia, most of the constellations are unrecognizable to modern eyes (see, for example, the north polar region of the sky in the box at the bottom of the page).